standardebooks/manual/10-art-and-images.rst

 #.
 Cover art is in the “fine art oil painting” style, and in full color.
 Art not in this style, like ink drawings, woodcuts, medieval-style “flat” paintings, pencil sketches, modern CG art, or black-and-white scans, is not acceptable.
 Generally watercolor is not acceptable, though some watercolor *may* be acceptable if its appearance is oil-paining-like.

+	#.
+Cover art is not a very famous or easily-recognizable painting, like Da Vinci’s :italics:`Mona Lisa` or Van Gogh’s :italics:`Starry Night`.

 #.	:path:`./images/cover.source.svg` is the unmodified source image used to create :path:`./images/cover.jpg`.
 This image is kept in case changes to the source images are to be made in the future.

 #.
 The cropped :path:`./images/cover.jpg` is not larger than 1.5 MB.